On generalized quasi-topological cubic-quartic gravity: thermodynamics and holography: Discussion

 Although the metric function cannot be obtained analytically, it is feasible to find both the asymptotic and near horizon behaviour of the metric perturbatively.
 We then apply the shooting method to verify that these solutions match in the intermediate region.
 The near horizon expansion characterizes the mass and temperature of black holes, and therefore, the thermodynamics of the black hole can be completely understood, despite the lack of an exact solution.
 Furthermore our numerical considerations demonstrate that for either fixed cubic coupling or quartic, increasing the electric charge correspondingly decreases the horizon radius.
 On the other hand at fixed charge, enlarging the coupling has the effect of inceasing the horizon radius.
 Investigating the solutions near the origin $r = 0$ in four dimensions we find that the curvature scalar singularity is softened.

 Taking the cosmological constant and cubic and quartic couplings as thermodynamic variables, we examined the thermodynamic properties in the given spherically symmetric configuration in detail, including verification of the extended first law and Smarr relation.
-However not all solutions obey standard physical requirements (positive mass, positive entropy, AdS asymptotics, and the no-ghost condition), so we constructed the physical constraints between the couplings and the charge that gives the domain for parameters to get physical critical points.
-Although in some regions of parameter space black hole entropy can be negative, in even dimensions $d = 2n$, adding the Euler density of order $n$ to the action will not alter the equations of motion, however gives a positive contribution to the entropy to reserve its sign positive.
+However not all solutions obey standard physical requirements (positive mass, positive entropy, AdS asymptotics, and the no-ghost condition), so we constructed the physical constraints between the couplings and the charge that gives the domain for parameters to yield physical critical points.

+In some regions of parameter space black hole entropy can be negative.
+The sign of the entropy depends on the spacetime dimension and is a function of temperature in terms of horizon radius.
+For a fixed charge ensemble or for neutral black holes, there are situations (for small black holes) in which the entropy becomes negative as $r_+\to 0$.
+One can add the absolute value of this amount to the entropy to ensure that the vacuum state has zero entropy.
+Under these circumstances the associated free energies are shifted by the same amount, so the thermodynamic properties are not affected.

+Another way to shift entropy to a positive value is by adding an explicit Gauss-Bonnet contribution to the action \cite{Bueno:2016lrh,Castro:2013pqa} or by including the volume form of the induced metric on the horizon in the Lagrangian \cite{Clunan:2004tb} where, similar to adding the absolute value of the negative entropy as $r_+\to 0$ as mentioned above, one must ensure $S\rightarrow 0$ as $M\rightarrow 0$.

+More generally, in even dimensional spacetimes adding Euler densities to the action will shift the entropy by an arbitrary constant without changing the solution of the field equations (see Appendix A of \cite{mir:2018mmm} for the case of Gauss-Bonnet gravity in four dimensions).
+This arbitrary constant must be chosen such that the entropy vanishes for AdS spacetime.
+The more general problem of how to deal with negative entropy in any dimension we leave to future work.

 Working in both the fixed charge ensemble and fixed chemical potential ensemble, we classified the phase structure and critical points for these black holes.
 In the fixed charge ensemble, and in four dimensions we found out that even for zero charge, there are still physical critical points for $k=1$ when at least one of couplings is non-zero (in contrast to Einstein gravity) and also for $k=-1$ when both couplings are nonzero.
 A first order VdW phase transition between small and large black holes was seen.